• Skip to primary navigation

 7. The top is tricky, because the flocking sticks to the top of the branches (like snow).
 However, you can’t see the tops of the branches so the top part looks unfinished.

-I did as best as I could using the strainer, but after that, I sprayed those branches again and dabbed snow on the underneath of the branches using my hands.
+I did as best as I could using the strainer, but after that, I sprayed those branches again and dabbed snow underneath the branches using my hands.
 It goes on thick, but it works.

-8. When you’re finished, spray the tree once last time.
-If you shake it and flocking falls off, the tree needs to be sprayed with more water.
+8. When you’re finished, spray the tree one last time.
+If you shake it and the flocking falls off, the tree needs to be sprayed with more water.

 flocked white tree